LoJunKai/DW-Game/README.md

   - Setting of checkpoints available (bought from the store) (can teleport between checkpoints)
   - Difficulty levels implemented (easy, medium, hard)
     - easy --> same as stage 1
-    - medium --> Have gunk blocks that saps 1 energy to clean
+    - medium --> Have junk blocks that saps 1 energy to clean
     - hard (stage 3) --> Lava blocks that instantly kill the player
-  - Blocks generator function is tied to the gold blocks - higher distribution of gunk near gold blocks
+  - Blocks generator function is tied to the gold blocks - higher distribution of junk near gold blocks

 ## Stage 3 of development
   - Only closer blocks will be revealed, but this comes as an upgrade